Wedding and Naming Celebrant | FAQ

 The term simply distinguishes my work, writing and role from that of a vicar or a Registrar.
-I trained with the British Humanist Association (now Humanists UK) thirteen years ago and I’m proud to be registered with them, though mine is a very diverse clientele (some of whom aren’t Humanists) and my business is my own.
-I’m also comprehensively insured and hold a current DBS certificate.
+I trained with the British Humanist Association (now Humanists UK) 13 years ago and am proud to be registered with them, though mine is a diverse clientele (some of whom aren’t Humanists) and my business is my own.
+I’m also insured and hold a DBS certificate.

 What is a humanist ceremony?

 With a small ‘h’, it’s essentially focused on the people at its centre.
-Some clients want a bespoke non-religious ceremony, others a ‘humanist in nature’ approach or a Humanist ceremony (when I’d be delighted, if invited, to talk about Humanism).
-So you don’t have to be a Humanist to have a Your Three Days ceremony.
-I’m not about converting anyone, just creating the best bespoke experience I can.
+Some clients just want a bespoke non-religious ceremony while others request a Humanist ceremony (when I’d be delighted, if invited, to talk about Humanism).
+So you don’t have to be a Humanist to have a YTD ceremony.
+I don’t try and convert anyone, I just create the best bespoke experience I can.

 We don’t really do ‘soppy’.
 Is that ok?

 It’s absolutely ok.
-I don’t do ‘soppy’ either.
-Ex-clients Ruth and Jon probably put it best: ‘It was such a relief to find someone who could convey romance without ‘the cheese factor’.
+As a matter of fact I don’t do ‘soppy’ either.
+Ex-clients Ruth and Jon probably put it best: ‘It was such a relief to find someone who could convey romance without ‘the cheese factor’.’
 The same applies to whatever emotional subject I’m writing about.
-My clients often reference the emotions their ceremony invoked, but that’s because we were able to capture theirs in an entirely authentic way.
+It’s all about capturing my clients’ stories, personalities and feelings in an entirely authentic way.

-Does it matter if we’re not very good at writing?
+Does it matter if I’m not very good at writing?

 Not at all – though I bet you’re a better writer than you think you are.
 Either way, that’s not what this is about.
 All I ask is that you commit to the process: giving it the attention, care and time it needs, but in an achievable and enjoyable way that works for you.
 In fact, clients often surprise themselves with just how satisfying they find the writing that they do.
 I take care of the rest.